WTO to arbitrate on U.S. sanctions in Airbus case

-GENEVA Dec 22 The World Trade Organization launched an arbitration process on Thursday to examine a U.S. claim for up to $10 billion of sanctions against the European Union in a dispute over subsidies for Airbus planes.
+GENEVA The World Trade Organization launched an arbitration process on Thursday to examine a U.S. claim for up to $10 billion (6 billion pounds) of sanctions against the European Union in a dispute over subsidies for Airbus planes.

 The arbitration process is the latest step in the world's biggest trade dispute, which has dissolved into an increasingly complex legal battle between the United States and the EU on behalf of aircraft giants Boeing and Airbus.